-- A. Award of contract, if made, will be in accordance with the RFP to a responsible Proposer submitting a proposal compliant with all the requirements of the RFP and any addenda thereto (including any administrative or technical requiremnts), except for such immaterial defects as may be waived by the JUDICIAL COUNCIL OF CALIFORNIA. - B. A Proposer submitting a proposal must be prepared to use a standard JUDICIAL COUNCIL OF CALIFORNIA contract form rather than its own contract form. - C. The JUDICIAL COUNCIL OF CALIFORNIA will make a reasonable effort to execute any contract based on the RFP within forty-five (45) days of selecting a proposal that best meets its requirements.
-However, exceptions taken by a Proposer may delay execution of a contract.

-D. Upon award of the agreement, the agreement shall be signed by the Proposer in two original contract counterparts and returned, along with the required attachments, to the JUDICIAL COUNCIL OF CALIFORNIA no later than ten (10) business days of receipt of agreement form or prior to the end of June if award is at fiscal year-end.
-Agreements are not effective until executed by both parties and approved by the appropriate JUDICIAL COUNCIL OF CALIFORNIA officials.
-Any work performed before receipt of a fully-executed agreement shall be at Proposer's own risk.
+- A. Award of contract, if made, will be in accordance with the RFP to a responsible Proposer submitting a proposal compliant with all the requirements of the RFP and any addenda thereto (including any administrative or technical requirements), except for such immaterial defects as may be waived by the JUDICIAL COUNCIL. - B. A Proposer submitting a proposal must be prepared to use a standard JUDICIAL COUNCIL contract form rather than its own contract form. - C. The JUDICIAL COUNCIL will make a reasonable effort to execute any contract based on the RFP within forty-five (45) days of selecting a proposal that best meets its requirements.
+However, exceptions taken by a Proposer may delay execution of a contract. - D. Upon award of the agreement, the agreement shall be signed by the Proposer in two original contract counterparts and returned, along with the required attachments, to the JUDICIAL COUNCIL no later than ten (10) business days of receipt of agreement form or prior to the end of June if award is at fiscal year-end.
+Agreements are not effective until executed by both parties.
+Any work performed before receipt of a fully-executed agreement shall be at the Proposer's own risk.